Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 Debunking the Speech Check Myth:

-Despite what you might read elsewhere, you do NOT need Speech level 17 to spare Rasmussen.
-There’s a specific dialogue path that lets you achieve this outcome without any skill checks at all, as long as you’ve done your homework in the lab.
+Despite what some guides claim, you do NOT need Speech level 17 to spare Rasmussen.
+There’s a specific dialogue path that lets you achieve this outcome without any skill checks at all, as long as you’ve read the terminal in the specimen tank room before the confrontation.

 The Exact Dialogue Path (No Speech Check Required):